Ramstein Air Base: Environmental scandal

-In 2014, it was revealed that poisonous extinguishing foams (PFCs) were used on Ramstein Air Base and other U.S. air bases in the region.
+In 2014, it was revealed that toxic extinguishing foams (PFCs) were used on Ramstein Air Base and other U.S. air bases in the region.
 These are now contaminating lakes, rivers and the ground water in the region.
 In one river, the contamination was 7700 times higher than the safety limit set by the European Union.
-These contaminations are linked to cancer and birth defects.
+These foams are linked to cancer and birth defects.